kg4zow/remarkable.jms1.info/src/info/first.md

 - Which orientation (portrait or landscape) should be used when working with the notebook.

+    - (later) It didn't occur to me at the time, but I'm not sure if the orientation is per-page or per-notebook.
+I'll have to try that and see what happens.

 While a page is being edited ...

 - There will be a &#x25C9; icon at the top left.
 Tapping this will show or hide the menu bar down the left side of the screen.
 (The dot within the circle will also move.)